jford1906/prof.clontz.org/classes/2017/06/ma126/index.md

 ## Grade Assignments

-Grades are assigned based on students' mastery of the Core and Supplemental Standards.
-This is calculated by adding up to **2** earned **✓** marks for each of the sixteen Core Standards, and up to **1** earned **✓** mark for each of the sixteen Supplemental Standards, for a total of **48** possible **✓** marks.
+Grades are assigned based on students' mastery of the Core and Supporting Standards.
+This is calculated by adding up to **2** earned **✓** marks for each of the sixteen Core Standards, and up to **1** earned **✓** mark for each of the sixteen Supporting Standards, for a total of **48** possible **✓** marks.

 * **A**:
     * At least **46/48** **✓** marks have been earned.